Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Impact of the Vector Coupling Constant on Neutron Star Macroscopic Properties

 \section{Impact of the Vector Coupling Constant $G_V$ on Neutron Star Macroscopic Properties}

+To understand the underlying physics that allows the model to succeed, we now turn to a more systematic investigation of how individual key parameters, such as $G_V$, regulate the macroscopic properties.
 In the NJL model, the vector coupling constant $G_V$ describes the repulsive interaction between quarks mediated by vector meson exchange.
 This interaction is particularly important at high densities, as it can effectively increase the "stiffness" of the equation of state, thereby having a decisive impact on macroscopic properties such as the maximum mass of a neutron star \autocite{Kojo_2015_PhenomenologicalQCD, Yuan_2022_InteractingQuarkMatter}.
-To systematically investigate the effect of this key parameter, this section fixes all other model parameters at their benchmark values and varies only the value of $G_V$, constructing three different sets of hybrid equations of state for a detailed comparative analysis.
+To systematically investigate the effect of this key parameter, we establish a baseline model and vary only the $G_V/G_S$ ratio while keeping all other parameters fixed.